jejdacz/A3D-Utility/README.md

 ## Usage:
 Run the utility on a local	http server, e.g. Python server.

-	for python 3.x
+	//for python 3.x
  	python -m http.server

 ### 3dviewer:
- 	supported file format of 3d object is .obj
+* supported file format of 3d object is .obj

-	On the page viewer's screen fills the rest of the browser's window next to the side bar.
+* On the page viewer's screen fills the rest of the browser's window next to the side bar.
-	Use mouse to control rotation/zoom/pan.
+* Use mouse to control rotation/zoom/pan.
 Screen is adjusted when the window is resized.

 Make a snapshot of the scene by the "Snapshot" button.
 The image will be displayed in the Image editor screen right below the 3dviewer screen.
 Scroll down to see it.

 ### Image editor:
-	Use the snapshot or open an image file from local filesystem.
+* Use the snapshot or open an image file from local filesystem.

 #### Cursor tool:
-	Does nothing.
+* Does nothing.
 Suitable when saving the image.

 #### Meter tool:
-	Measures a distance in pixels on the image editor screen.
+* Measures a distance in pixels on the image editor screen.

 #### Crop tool:
-	Crops the image to the selection.
+* Crops the image to the selection.

 #### Grid tool:
-	Displays the grid over the image editor screen.
+* Displays the grid over the image editor screen.

 #### Restore:
-	Restores the image to the state when it was loaded.
+* Restores the image to the state when it was loaded.

 #### Zoom + / - :
-	Resizes the image.
+* Resizes the image.